> What is FAWE and why should I use it?

 - Factions (mcore, uuid, one)

-By default you can use `//frb` and `//inspect` to search and restore changes.
+By default you can use `//inspect` and `//rollback` to search and restore changes.
 To reduce disk usage, increase the compression level and buffer size.
 To bypass logging use `//fast`.> Developer API

 Third party loggers are supported with BlocksHub but not recommended.
 Unlike FAWE, no other logger does any data compression, and cannot handle large edits without a huge memory backlog.